ApiLogicServer/Docs/docs/index.md

 * Automation makes it __simpler:__ this reduces the risk of architectural errors, e.g., APIs without pagination.

 * Automation guarantees a __modern software architecture:__ _container-ready_, _API-based_, with _shared logic_ between UIs and APIs (no more logic in UI controllers), in a predictable structure for maintenance.

-### Quick Evaluation - _no install_

-You can avoid install hassles by exploring the [Sample Project in Codespaces](Install-Eval).
-This will enable you to use VSCode - _in your Browser, zero install_ - to:

-* Create a project using the supplied sample database
-* Examine the created project in VSCode (in your Browser)
-* Use the Tutorial to run, customize and debug it

-We think you'll find Codespaces pretty amazing - check it out!

 &nbsp;